 I walked out of the testing room, beaming.
 The proctor congratulated me and showed me my results.
 I passed by O-N-E question.
 I am certain it was God’s hand that allowed me to pass it, by one question.
 Every second I shoved that information into my head paid off, but I know my heavenly father was looking out for me.
 He knows my limitations, and I was stretching them.

 It was with great relief that my co-worker also passed.
+She passed by more than one.
 We had articulated our concern about one passing and one not.
-We were both thrilled to celebrate our own, and each other’s success with a quick drink.
+We were both thrilled to celebrate our successes with a quick drink.
 We went our separate ways; I went to the high school basketball game.
 My friends indulged me while I beamed and expressed myself gleefully.

 Both kids are away at a church camp.
 Bradley’s a camper and Bridgette is serving.
 The weekend was mine.
 After church today I went to Ross Dress for Less to see if I could get a couple things for my work wardrobe.
 I really hate shopping.
 I love clothes, and I love to have clothes.
 But I don’t like the process of getting clothes.
 But I couldn’t pass of up the sales.
 I ended up purchasing $189.00 worth of clothes (16 items!).
 I made it home in time for the end of the third quarter of the NFC Championship game.
 I’m so glad I stopped shopping when I did.

-So… I have my Insurance License.
-I do understand what an umbrella policy is (we had one, but I didn’t understand it), I know what my deductible is, I get Homeowners, I understand the concept of Commercial General Liability…
+So… I have my Insurance license.
+I do understand what an umbrella policy is (we had one when I was married, but I didn’t understand it), I know what my deductible is, I know what Homeowners is, I understand the concept of Commercial General Liability…

 Now, on to learning my job!